olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 From that top-level state I pass down the relevant parts to the child components using lenses.
 The components then update the relevant parts of the top-level state when needed.

-An example of this can be seen in a component called `controls` which receive the `AppState` and pass down parts of it to the `SliderInput` components and vice versa.
+An example of this can be seen in a component called `controls` which receives the `AppState` and passes down parts of it to the `SliderInput` components and vice-versa.

 ```TS
 export const lens = {